 The ideal combination of easy recreation and dynamic city sights and sounds, Auckland’s natural landscapes definitely impresses all.
 Waiheke Island pairs fine wines with high-quality vineyards, offering tours and tastings packages enough to excite the entire family.
 Similarly, Rangitoto Island is a young volcano, safe to wander and loved for its network of hiking and walking trails.

 When it comes time to venture into the center of the city itself, you can easily find everything you could possible want once you reach Queen Street.
 And if you’re in the mood for an in-city adventure, try the bungee jumping offered from the Sky Tower itself!
-A harbor of superyachts and a buzzing seaside community are easily deserving of your attention, the next time you venture onto New Zealand’s North Island.
+A harbour of superyachts and a buzzing seaside community are easily deserving of your attention, the next time you venture onto New Zealand’s North Island.

 For those looking to sample some of the finest wines to grace the planet, Napier in New Zealand is the perfect solution.
 Even if you’re not in the mood for the vino, stay for the fine art deco installations that decorate the city itself, displayed on well-known structures like Napier’s Daily Telegraph Building.
 Te Mata Peak is packed with all the hiking trails you could want to make your own, during your time in Napier.